2580 E Sunset Road, Las Vegas, NV 89120

 X Axis, Y Axis, Z Axis, Theta Axis: In mask making, the X axis and Y axis can be different on different staging systems.
 Typically the X is from right to left., the Y is front to back, Z Axis is up & down, and Theta is rotation.

 These optical reduction systems are usually a 4x, 5x, 10 x reduction of a photomask reticle that gets passed through a high resolution lens that reduces the patterns onto the wafer.
 This reduction process allows for very fine line patterns to be resolved in the circuit.
 The finer the lines or the shorter the distance electricity has to travel allows the circuit to operate faster.
 The smaller the features of the circuit patterns typically the higher speed the circuit is.
-Pioneering Companies in the manufacture of semiconductor circuits were Fairchild Semiconductor, IBM ,Motorola and Texas Instruments.

 OPTICAL DISPLAYS MADE WITH PHOTOMASKS Liquid Crystal Displays are manufactured on glass substrates and are electronic devices that are used in many types of equipment.
 These displays are patterns of cells that hold a chemical called a liquid crystal which contains molecules that when charged with electricity are either aligned or misaligned to create clear or opaque areas.
 The cells are created on the glass with a photomask and a photolithography process.
 Liquid crystal Displays can produce images such as numbers or photos with a resolution dependent on the size of the cells holding the liquid crystal.